The Videos

 Soundtrack: Rare Blood Music

-View from my living room window of grey clouds as they slowly pass across the afternoon sky.
-The soundtrack by Rare Blood Music made up of a relatively small number of notes and repeating motifs has the depth and feel of a modern classical composition.
+Poem: Hyejung KookView from my living room window of grey clouds as they slowly pass across the afternoon sky.
+The soundtrack by Rare Blood Music has the depth and feel of a modern classical composition.
+The 6-page poem, Cloud Processional, by Hyejung Kook both sonically and visually reflects the mesmerizing, slowly shifting quality of the video and soundtrack.

 -